← Back

 Dec 17, 2021

-The Stollen is a traditional German recipe typically served for special occasions such as christmas.
-Unfortunately over the years yeast has replaced traditional sourdough based recipes.
-That's why I decided to go back in time and put together a traditional recipe like our German ancestors have probably made it.
-The result is totally mind blowing Stollen that is unbeatable in terms of flavour.
+Stollen is a traditional German recipe typically served for special occasions such as Christmas.
+Unfortunately, over the years, yeast has replaced traditional sourdough-based recipes.
+That’s why I decided to go back in time and put together a traditional recipe, the way my German ancestors probably made it.
+The result is a mind-blowing Sourdough Stollen that is unbeatable in terms of flavor.

 The process

 This is just a small flowchart with example timings to visualize the whole process from start to finish.
-Sorry - we engineers love flowcharts.
+The recipe assumes that you have created your sourdough starter in advance.
+Begin on Friday evening and finish on Sunday.
+You can adapt the timings to fit your own schedule.

 Preparing your starter

-In case you were wondering, it’s stiff, because it holds together.
-If you flip your jar over like this it just stays in the jar!
+In case you were wondering, it’s stiff because it holds together.
+If you flip your jar over like this, it just stays in the jar!
 Magic.
+You can read more about different starter types in this article.

 Recipe for 2 Stollen